 Idea validation is becoming standard in the startup world.
 Without question, the most reliable way to validate an idea is to run pre-sales, as it provides hard evidence people are willing to put down money for your offering.

-In this guide, we’ll give you a detailed breakdown of how to pre-sell your SaaS to make sure you are on the right way to product-market fit.
+This guide will give you a detailed breakdown of how to pre-sell your SaaS to ensure you are on the right path to product-market fit.

 Customer interviews, waitlists, and other soft ways to validate your idea are inferior to pre-sales because of one simple reason: they leave space for the niceness gap.

-The niceness gap is the difference between the people that tell you that your idea is good and the actual number of people willing to buy your product in reality.
+The niceness gap is the difference between the people telling you that your idea is good and the actual number of people who are willing to buy your product.

 Since people don’t want to be mean and deflate your enthusiasm, they are willing to overstate how much they like your idea and how likely they are to use it.
 Because of this, even after running customer interviews, you can hardly feel safe your idea has been validated.